hakutakuAi/zenstack-graphql/README.md

 plugin graphql {
     // Basic settings
     output = './schema.graphql'
+    outputFormat = 'graphql'    // 'graphql' for SDL or 'type-graphql' for TypeScript

     // Use your preferred naming style
     fieldNaming = 'snake_case'  // Fields become like_this